A Comprehensive Guide to 3D Models for Medical Image Segmentation

 • Non-Enhancing Tumor (NET): The tumor portion with less blood flow, often indicating areas of necrosis or less active growth.

-Each class is assigned a specific label for training purposes: 0 for background, 1 for ED, 2 for ET, and 3 for NET.
 However, MRI intensities, which typically range from 0 to ~2000, need to be normalized before being fed into the model.
 Unlike modalities like Computed Tomography (CT) where voxel intensities correspond to standardized physical units (Hounsfield units), MRI intensities lack a consistent scale.
 This inconsistency arises because MRI signal strength is affected by:

 • Scanner Differences: Different MRI machines may produce varying intensity ranges due to hardware discrepancies.